blestro/PWeek10/README.md

 # SQL/JAVA Project
-This includes Week 7 and 8 of the project code
+This includes Week 10 of the project code
-"# PWeek10"